 What It’s Made Of

 The CopperFlex 12″ by Brooklyn Bedding uses high-quality materials to create a comfortable, supportive, and cooling sleep surface.
 The CopperFlex Memory Foam layer relieves pressure while pulling heat away, keeping hot sleepers comfortable.
-Beneath that, VariFlex IQ Memory Foam and transition foam provide targeted lumbar support while cushioning the hips and shoulders for better alignment.
+Beneath that, VariFlex Transition Foam and transition foam provide targeted lumbar support while cushioning the hips and shoulders for better alignment.

 The base layer comes in two options: high-density support foam for a solid feel or a hybrid version with coils for extra durability and responsiveness.
 This design minimizes motion transfer and supports combination sleepers, making it a reliable choice for long-term comfort.